The necessary equipment

 Take the 100 cm, 30 cm and 43 cm strips.

-Place the straps on the back of the backpack, in the location provided on the pattern.
+Place the straps on the back of the backpack, in the location indicated on the pattern.

-Please note, for the 100 cm strips (at each end of piece no. 1): place only 1 end of each strip and place them right sides together.
+Please note, for the 100 cm strips (at each end of part no. 1): place only 1 end of each strip and place them right sides together.

-For the 30 cm strap: place the two ends in the rectangle, also right sides together.
+For the 30 cm strip: place the two ends in the rectangle, also right sides together.

-To finish, place one of the ends of the 43 cm strap in the center of the rectangle, the wrong side of the strap against the right side of the sheepskin.
+Finally, place one end of the 43 cm strip in the center of the rectangle, with the wrong side of the strip against the right side of the sheepskin.

-Mark the position of the rivets as well as the sewing holes using a round awl.
-Then make the holes for the rivets with a 3mm cookie cutter.
+Mark the position of the rivets and the stitching holes using a round awl.
+Then make the holes for the rivets with a 3 mm punch.

-Apply contact glue to stick the rectangle (piece no. 1) to the location provided on the back of the bag (piece no. 9).
+Apply contact glue to stick the rectangle (part no. 1) to the designated location on the back of the bag (part no. 9).

 Then sew the rectangle (piece no. 1) and hammer the seam.